Introductory course on $\ell$-adic sheaves and their ramification theory on curves: The Swan representation

 Recall that we defined the function $i_G:G\rightarrow \Z_{\geq 0}\cup \{\infty\}$ as $i_G(g)=v_L(gx-x)$.
 Here $x\in B$ is an element generating $B$ as an $A$-algebra.
 Such an element exists by Theorem \ref{thm:generator}.
 We also saw that $g\in G_n$ if and only if $i_G(g)\geq n+1$, which implies that $i_G(hgh^{-1})=i_G(g)$, for any $h\in G$, as $G_n$ is normal.
 Thus $i_G$ is a class function.

 \begin{theorem}[Artin] In the situation above, the function $a_G:G\rightarrow \Z$,

-is the character of a representation of $G$ over the complex numbers. \end{theorem} The proof of this theorem is the object of this section, and it justifies the following definition. \begin{definition} The function $a_G$ is called the \emph{Artin character of $G$} .
+is the character of a representation of $G$ over the complex numbers. \end{theorem} The proof of this theorem is the object of this section, and it justifies the following definition. \begin{definition} The function $a_G$ attached to the extension $L/K$ is called the \emph{Artin character of $G$} (or \emph{of $L/K$}) .
 Once we know that $a_G$ is the character of a representation, we will see in Corollary \ref{cor:artinCharImpliesSwanChar} that the function $\sw_G:=a_G - (r_G - r_{G/G_0})$ is also a character of $G$.
-It is called the \emph{Swan character} .
+It is called the \emph{Swan character of $L/K$} .
 Here we write $r_{G/G_0}$ for the composition $G\rightarrow G/G_0\xrightarrow{r_{G/G_0}} \C$.
 If $L/K$ is totally ramified, i.e.~if $f=1$, then $\sw_G=a_G-u_G$, where $u_G=r_G-1_G$ is the augmentation character of $G$ (see Example \ref{ex:characters}). \end{definition}

 Since $i_G$ is a class function, so is $a_G$, and by Corollary \ref{cor:classFunctionCharacter}, Theorem \ref{thm:ExistenceOfArtinComplex} is equivalent to the following theorem.

 \begin{theorem} For any character $\chi$ of a complex representation of $G$, we have $f(\chi):=(a_G|\chi)\in \Z_{\geq 0}$. \end{theorem} Note that $(a_G|\chi)=(\chi|a_G)$, as $a_G$ takes values in $\Z$.